ARZZEZZAN/s21_matrixLibrary/README.md

 - The library must be developed according to the principles of structured programming;
 - Use prefix s21_ before each function
 - Prepare full coverage of library functions code with unit-tests using the Check library
+- Unit tests must cover at least 80% of each function (checked using gcov)
-- Provide a Makefile for building the library and tests (with targets all, clean, test, s21_matrix.a)
+- Provide a Makefile for building the library and tests (with targets all, clean, test, s21_matrix.a, gcov_report)
+- The gcov_report target should generate a gcov report in the form of an html page.
+Unit tests must be run with gcov flags to do this
 - The matrix must be implemented as the structure described [above](#matrix-structure-in-c-language)
+- Verifiable accuracy of the fractional part is up to 6 decimal places